harbingerofme/R2DS-Essentials/README.md

 Intended to work for vanilla clients, although obviously other mods you have installed may invalidate this.

+Track update progress, get support and suggest new features over at the [R2DSE discord](https://discord.gg/yTfsMWP).

 ## Main Features

 - Let you Choose to enable and disable what modules you want from the config file located in `BepInEx\config`.